tumblr/docs/npf-spec.md

 For image blocks, the only required field is a `media` array, which contains objects per-image-size.
 Each image media object contains fields for `type`, `url`, `width`, and `height`; see the [Media Objects](#media-objects) section for more details.

+We encourage you to include a string in the optional `alt_text` field that describes the image, for use by accessibility tools such as screen readers.

 ```JSON
 {
     "content": [